tanvi-inttra/poc-address/README.md

 # POC Address - Angular Seed TypeScript

-AngularJS using TypeScript that has address section with Number Validation
+AngularJS using TypeScript that has address section with Number Validation and String Characters Validation is referenced from POC-USER git project

 This is based on https://github.com/angular/angular-seed.
 If you are curious about how the conversion of the JS project was done to the TS project checkout [CONVERSION.md](./CONVERSION.md).